Want to browse some retro Manchester City shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have almost 500 classic Manchester City shirts and pieces of kit from 1972 to the present day.
+They have hundreds of classic Manchester City shirts and pieces of kit from the early 70s to the present day.

 Click on my link above and add something to your basket.
 Hover over the footballs hanging in the top right corner and click on ‘Basket’ from the subsequent menu that pops up.